thetradecoder/roadmap/README.md

 This is a planning app built with MERN Stack.
-You can enlist your short term and long term plans here and update your progress details and can track them easily.
+You can enlist your short term, long term and daily plans here and update your progress details and can track them easily.

 ***